Chimney Removal

 Safety Concerns

 Loose flue bricks or crumbling mortar can fall and injure people below.
-Consequently, removing a hazardous chimney stops debris—and liability—before it starts.
+Consequently, removing a hazardous chimney stops debris and liability before it starts.

 Aesthetic Updates